 Today the Deep Sea Fishermen’s Union of the Pacific continues the hard work of fighting for the rights of crewmen working the waters of the North Pacific.
 In 2002, after being petitioned by crab fishermen, the Union offered crewmen on crab boats the opportunity to create their own lobbying force under the banner of D.S.F.U..
 When North Pacific crab changed to IFQs in 2005, D.S.F.U. ensured that a loan program was in place to help crewmen secure the financial means to purchase quota.
 As we speak, D.S.F.U. is lobbying to bring a more balanced view of their concerns to the North Pacific Fishery Management Council.

-For one hundred years the Deep Sea Fishermen’s Union of the Pacific has labored on behalf of its crewmen Through good times and bad, D.S.F.U. has constantly fought for higher wages and safer working conditions.
+For over one hundred years the Deep Sea Fishermen’s Union of the Pacific has labored on behalf of its crewmen Through good times and bad, D.S.F.U. has constantly fought for higher wages and safer working conditions.
 Of course there’s been a strike here and there along the way, but D.S.F.U. has, aside from its work on behalf of its members, been a powerful lobbying force for the protection and conservation of its fisheries.
 There is only one union in the United States fighting for the rights of crewmen: the Deep Sea Fishermen’s Union of the Pacific.
-It has been fighting for those rights for 100 years.
+It has been fighting for those rights for over 100 years.

 Do you have photos, memories, memorabilia or names of relatives associated with D.S.F.U.?
 The union would appreciate hearing from you!
 For more information, call (206) 783-2922 or email.